Pat Yates, Sid Woodcock, and the Detonics Combat Master

 U.S. patent 4,173,169 was filed on 9 May 1977 by the same trio of Yates, Woodcock, and Beals, and was granted on 6 November 1979.
 The essential claims of this patent, as reflected in the production Combat Master, are the cone-shaped barrel with two locking lugs, the dual recoil springs fixed to the guide rod by a plug and screw, the small spurless hammer, and the scalloped slide in front of the hammer to allow easier cocking with the thumb.
 Other potential features are discussed and illustrated in the patent, but were not implemented in the production gun.

 The old Combat Master shot remarkably well.
 I had one failure to extract with 230 grain Fiocchi hardball ammunition, although I fired another 30 rounds of the same ammo without a glitch.
+I also had a failure to extract when I tried firing six shots as fast as I could.
 Otherwise, the gun fed and ejected everything I put through it.
 My preferred carry ammunition, the the 230 grain Federal Hydra Shok was digested flawlessly, as was the 185 grain Remington Golden Saber hollow point.
 The old gun was accurate and grouped well.
 Recoil was tolerable.
 It is a bit heavy for me to carry on a regular basis.
 Later I put some Pachmayr grips on the gun, and although they make the grip a bit fatter they do absorb recoil better.
 For daily carry I prefer my Mag-na-ported Kahr CW-45, which holds the same number of rounds, but has a grip frame I can get my whole hand around and weighs a half-pound less fully loaded.
 The Mag-na-ported Kahr has less apparent recoil and I prefer its double-action-only trigger.
 But that doesn’t detract from the fine qualities of the Combat Master.
 Those who prefer single-action carry and who appreciate the Colt 1911 will almost certainly favor the Detonics pistol.

 Combat Master: Sid Woodcock and Detonics

-I enjoyed reading this book, not because Allen Chinn is a great writer--he isn’t--but because Sid Woodcock (1933-2011) was a truly amazing and interesting person, worthy of having a book written about him, and also because of my curiosity about the history of Detonics.
+I enjoyed reading this book, not because Allen Chinn is a great writer—he isn’t—but because Sid Woodcock (1933-2011) was a truly amazing and interesting person, worthy of having a book written about him, and also because of my curiosity about the history of Detonics.
 The book is written in a deadpan reportorial style, but is not without value or interest.
-Chinn gives an outline of his own early martial arts and firearms training, explaining that he developed his own style of Chinese kung fu, started his own school, and in 1983 talked his way into a job in the sales department at Detonics.
+Chinn gives an outline of his own early martial arts and firearms training, explaining that he developed a personal style of Chinese kung fu, started his own school, and in 1983 talked his way into a job in the sales department at Detonics.
 Sid Woodcock was immediately interested in Chinn’s martial arts background because Sid himself was a black belt in several disciplines.

 Chinn relates that Sid Woodcock had trained at the Shaolin temple while stationed in China with the OSS during World War II.
 Woodcock was a grand master of Shaolin Kung Fu, a master of Chin Na (Chinese joint locking techniques), and an 8th degree black belt in Shinobi (ninjutsu).
 After the war Sid took a black belt in judo at the Kodokan in Tokyo, Japan and had “an extensive background in Aiki-Jujitsu.”